apache/trafficserver/doc/admin-guide/files/records.config.en.rst

                  of the origin server matches.
    ``host``      Re-use server sessions, checking that the fully qualified
                  domain name matches.
-In addition, if the session uses TLS, it also checks that the current transaction's host header value matchs the session's SNI.
+In addition, if the session uses TLS, it also checks that the current transaction's host header value matches the session's SNI.
    ``both``      Equivalent to ``host,ip``.
    ``hostonly``  Check that the fully qualified domain name matches.
    ``sni``       Check that the SNI of the session matches the SNI that would be used to